noob4ik/tutorials/dice-game/README.md

 <br><br><br>
 </div>

-Click the `Check cluster` button, and you will see the height of a blockchain for every member of the cluster.
-If everything is fine, the height should be bigger that `1`, equal between cluster members, and marked green.
+Click the `Check cluster` button, and you should see the blockchain height for each real-time node in the cluster.
+The height should increase every time when you send a request to the backend application.
+If everything is fine, the height should be bigger than `1`, equal between the nodes, and marked green:

 <div style="text-align:center">
 <kbd>